JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 necessities of this mortal life.
 When my spirits are bad–*Robinson Crusoe*.
 When I want advice–*Robinson Crusoe*.
 In past times when my wife plagued me; in present times when I have had a drop too much–*Robinson Crusoe*.
-I have worn out six stout *Robinson Crusoe*S with hard work in my service.
+I have worn out six stout *Robinson Crusoes* with hard work in my service.
 On my lady’s last birthday she gave me a seventh.
 I took a drop too much on the strength of it; and *Robinson Crusoe* put me right again.
 Price four shillings and sixpence, bound in blue, with a picture into